Herrera741/Longest-Non-Increasing-Subsequence/README.md

     std::chrono​ library from C++11.
 It is used by ​subsequence_timing.cpp​.
 4. Makefile​, ​subsequence_test.cpp​, ​rubrictest.hpp​, and ​README.md​ work the
     same way as in Project 1.

+## What to Do

+Decide on who will be in your team, or decide to work alone; have one of your team members accept the GitHub assignment by following the invitation link; have any other team members join your team by following the invitation link; and add your group member names to ​README.md​.
+Then, implement each of the two algorithms in C++ using the provided skeleton code.
+Test your code using the provided unit tests.
+Once you are confident that your algorithm implementations are correct, do the following for each of the two
+algorithms:

+1. Analyze your pseudocode mathematically and write its efficiency class using Big-Oh notation.
+(You need to compute the total number of steps of the algorithm.)
+2. Gather empirical timing data by running your implementation for various values of _n_.
+As discussed in class, you need enough data points to establish the shape of the best-fit curve (at least 5 data points, maybe more), and you should use _n_ sizes that are large enough to produce large time values (ideally multiple seconds or even minutes) that minimize instrumental error.
+3. Draw a scatter plot and fit line for your timing data.
+The instance size _n_ should be on the horizontal axis and elapsed time should be on the vertical axis.
+Your plot should have a title; and each axis should have a label and units of measure.
+4. Conclude whether or not your empirically-observed time efficiency data is consistent, or inconsistent, with your mathematically-derived big- _O_ efficiency class.